How Teamwork uses Teamwork: Training Wheels

 We want to hear from you

-Training Wheels is a brand new feature available to Premium and Enterprise customers using Teamwork Desk 2.0.
+Training Wheels is a brand new feature available to Grow and Enterprise customers using Teamwork Desk 2.0.
 It’s designed to make training and onboarding your agents a seamless process so you can continue to deliver the best customer support in your industry.
 We’d love to hear your feedback or suggestions on how we could improve, as well as how you use it in your own team.
-To get started, check out our list of help docs here and if you need a helping hand, as always, you can reach out to our super-responsive support team at email@example.com.
+To get started, check out our list of help docs here and if you need a helping hand, as always, you can reach out to our super-responsive support team at firstname.lastname@example.org.